Laba Africa Expeditions

 What is included in the price of my Uganda or East African Safari?

 The safari price highly depends on the type of accommodation you opt for, that is to say, whether its budget, midrange or luxury accommodation and more importantly the number of people you are because the larger the group, the cheaper the safari as the costs are shared between the different individuals.
 Our prices for the safari all include a complimentary box or boxes of water in the safari van, accommodation best on full board basis, a 4*4 safari vehicle with English speaking tour guide-driver, fuel, park entrance fees, activities as per a given itinerary, tracking permits in case of gorillas & chimpanzees, complimentary airport pickup/drop off and a few extras that we may provide depending on the kind of safari you may confirm with us.

-We have a number of scheduled safaris departing every after two weeks throughout the year.
+We have a number of scheduled sustainable Safaris departing every after three weeks throughout the year.
 Click on the link to find out more.